Husky’s Community Investment program supports charitable organizations in the regions where it operates.

 Husky hires graduates and tradespeople with an understanding of the industry.
 To help ensure qualified candidates, investments are made in science and technology programs at colleges and universities, and to introduce skilled trades and science and technology careers to youth.

-In funding scholarships and program development there is a focus on providing women and Aboriginal students with opportunities for careers in the energy sector.
+In funding scholarships and program development there is a focus on providing women and Indigenous students with opportunities for careers in the energy sector.

 Initiatives recently supported include: